hisprofile/blenderstuff/Guides/TF2 Blender/Maps.md

 ## A LOT of Space Saved.
 Yes, it's true.
 You *could* port the maps yourself given the right tools and addon.
 However, no addon out there uses space-saving techniques that the map pack uses.
 - All textures are saved in PNG
   - The alternative is .tga, which cannot be easily compressed.
-Because .png has lossless compression, it's a no brainer which texture format should be used.
+Because .png has lossless compression, it's a no brainer which texture format should be used.[^1]
 - Models, materials, and textures are re-used.
   - There are two archives every map relies on: _props.blend and _materials.blend
     - _props.blend contains every prop in TF2's game files, along the materials and textures the props use.